 Shown Their Work: His attitude in "Who's Crying Now?" is exactly how a lifelong martial arts student should react to bullies: His belief in respect for all, refusing to stoop to the bullies' level, not even to inform the bullies of his martial arts skills, and he immediately intervenes to defend someone who is unable to defend themselves.
 Also, the grab Troy uses at the start is a real and very painful jointlock, called Nikio.

-Gia Moran / Megaforce Yellow (Actress: Ciara Hanna)
+Gia Moran / (Super) Megaforce Yellow (Actress: Ciara Hanna)

 The Ace: Is chosen due to her numerous skills, such as her calmness during pressuring situations, her pursuit of intelligence, etc. Fitting, since original Yellow Ranger Trini was an Ace as well (skilled fighter, yet smart enough to translate for Billy.)